Algorithmology/object-processing-starter/README.md

 meet with the course instructor to receive feedback on the design of your experiment before you embark on conducting the experiments and analyzing the data.
-Finally, here are other issues that you should keep in mind as you work on the `objectprocessor` program:
+Finally, here are other issues that you should keep in mind as you work on the `containmentcheck` program:

+- Once you have defined your research questions and received approval from the course instructor to conduct an experiment that will answer them, you will should decide where you will place timing instrumentation into the modules of the program that contain the functionality that you will be benchmarking.
+- To collect the performance data you should consider the use of Python packages such as `timeit` or `time`.
+If you decide that other time packages are more appropriate for your use case, then you may use them provided that you justify your decision in a suitable section of the `writing/reflection.md` file.
-- You must implement test cases for all of the untested modules, excepting the `main` module, while further ensuring that the test suite achieves the desired level of code coverage.
+- You must implement test cases for all the untested modules, excepting the `main` module, while further ensuring that the test suite achieves the desired level of code coverage.
 It is important to note that the coverage report produced by the `pytest-cov` plugin will, by default, only report the coverage